MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/source-maps.md

 <!-- ------------------------------ -->
-#### Enable loading source maps from file paths
+#### Enable loading source maps from remote file paths

-By default, DevTools doesn't load source maps when the source map URL is a file path, such as when the source map URL starts with `file://`.
+By default, DevTools doesn't load source maps when the source map URL is a remote file path, such as when the source map URL starts with `file://` and targets a file that's not on the current device.
 To enable loading source maps from file paths:

 1. In DevTools, click **Customize and control DevTools** (![The Customize and control DevTools icon](./source-maps-images/customize-and-control-devtools-icon.png)) > **Settings** (![Settings icon](./source-maps-images/settings-gear-icon-light-theme.png)) > **Preferences**.